elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-attention-allocation-affect-performance-in-divided-attention-tasks.md

 url: /learn/psychology/questions/how-does-attention-allocation-affect-performance-in-divided-attention-tasks
 score: -1.0
 related_article1:
-    id: 164756
+    id: 164763
+    title: >-
-    title: What is the influence of endogenous cues on top-down attention?
+        What is the involvement of the frontal lobe in memory formation related to attention?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-influence-of-endogenous-cues-on-topdown-attention
+    url: /learn/psychology/questions/what-is-the-involvement-of-the-frontal-lobe-in-memory-formation-related-to-attention
 related_article2:
+    id: 164748
+    title: >-
+        What is the impact of cognitive load on divided attention and multitasking?
+    subject: Psychology
+    url: /learn/psychology/questions/what-is-the-impact-of-cognitive-load-on-divided-attention-and-multitasking
+related_article3:
     id: 164769
+    title: >-
-    title: What is the role of the visual cortex in determining reaction times during attention tasks?
+        What is the role of the visual cortex in determining reaction times during attention tasks?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-role-of-the-visual-cortex-in-determining-reaction-times-during-attention-tasks
-related_article3:
-    id: 164754
-    title: What is the role of exogenous cues in bottom-up attention?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-exogenous-cues-in-bottomup-attention
 related_article4:
-    id: 164762
+    id: 164765
-    title: How does Alzheimer's disease affect memory formation and attention?
+    title: >-
+        What patterns of brain activity are observed in fMRI studies of spatial attention?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-alzheimers-disease-affect-memory-formation-and-attention
+    url: /learn/psychology/questions/what-patterns-of-brain-activity-are-observed-in-fmri-studies-of-spatial-attention
 related_article5:
-    id: 164770
+    id: 164761
-    title: How does Alzheimer's disease lead to attention deficits and memory impairment?
+    title: >-
+        How does neuropsychological evidence support the concept of object-based attention?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-alzheimers-disease-lead-to-attention-deficits-and-memory-impairment
+    url: /learn/psychology/questions/how-does-neuropsychological-evidence-support-the-concept-of-objectbased-attention
 ---

 &nbsp;